department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 - May start to use the benefit only after you've completed at least 10 years of service.
 - May use the benefit while you're on active duty or after separation.
-- May not use the benefit until they've gotten a secondary school diploma (or equivalency certificate), or have reached 18 years of age.
+- May not use the benefit until they've gotten a high school diploma (or equivalency certificate), or have reached 18 years of age.
 - Are entitled to the monthly housing allowance stipend even when you're on active duty.
-- Don't have to use the benefit within 15 years after your separation from active duty, but they can't use the benefit after reaching 26 years of age.
+- Don't have to use the benefit within 15 years after your separation from active duty, but they can't use the benefit after they've turned 26 years old.

 Dependent eligibility isn't affected if a child marries or if you and your spouse divorce.
 However, Servicemembers and Veterans can revoke or change a transfer at any time.
-If you want to totally revoke transferred benefits for a dependent and you're still in the service, you must submit another transfer request for the dependent through milConnect.
+If you want to totally revoke transferred benefits for a dependent and you're still in the service, you must turn in another transfer request for the dependent through milConnect.
 If a dependent’s transfer eligibility was previously totally revoked, you can't transfer benefits again to that dependent.

 ### How do I transfer the benefit?